GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/pendulum-running-example/readme.md

-# Stabilizing a pendulum to unstable equilibrium
-This folder contains all the necessary code required to replicate the results of the running pendulum example of the manuscript.
+posi# Stabilizing a pendulum to unstable equilibrium This folder contains all the necessary code required to replicate the results of the running pendulum example of the manuscript.

 ### Contents